Claravallesdl/Human-proteome-wide-characterization-of-highly-mutated-regions-presented-by-HLA-class-I./1.Cluster Detection/cluster_detection.py/README.md

-# HPC Cluster Analysis Script
+# HPC Cluster Detection Script

 This Python script processes genomic data to analyze Highly Presented Codons (HPC) clusters in High Performance Computing (HPC) environments.
 It obtains the coordinates and calculates metrics for clusters of HPCs and outputs the results to a tsv file.